Myanmar general lauds army's democratic role as troops patrol

 Human Rights Watch said on Wednesday the Muslims displaced in Rakhine State had effectively been segregated, living in squalid camps that security forces stopped them leaving.
 The government was restricting aid, it added, warning of a humanitarian crisis when the rainy season comes in May.

-(This story is refiled to corrects title in second paragraph to Senior General from Vice Senior General)
+(This story corrects title in paragraph 2 to Senior General from Vice Senior General)

 (Writing by Andrew R.C.
 Marshall; Editing by Alan Raybould and Alex Richardson)